johannschopplich/kirby-blurry-placeholder/README.md

 ## Lazy Loading in the Frontend

-To lazily load the images once they get apparent in the viewport, a JavaScript library is necessary. [🦌 Loadeer.js](https://github.com/johannschopplich/loadeer) is written with this Kirby plugin in mind.
+To lazily load the images once they become visible in the viewport, a JavaScript library is necessary. [🦌 Loadeer.js](https://github.com/johannschopplich/loadeer) is written with this Kirby plugin in mind.
 In a nutshell, it's a tiny, performant, SEO-friendly lazy loading library and can be used with or without a build step if you don't have a frontend asset build chain.

 ### Without Build Step & Auto Initialization